Accession of Ukraine to the European Union: 2014–2025

 In February 2021, the leader of the presiding Christian Democratic Union of Germany, Armin Laschet, who was considered a likely successor to Angela Merkel as Chancellor of Germany, supported the idea of EU enlargement and giving Ukraine a European perspective:"The question of Ukraine's accession to the EU does not arise at the moment, but it will inevitably arise in the future.
 We must support Ukraine on its difficult path and at the same time open a European perspective."Quite a few experts believe that in times of deteriorating relations between Russia and the EU, Ukraine has a window of opportunity to join the European Union.
 Pavlo Klimkin noted that Ukraine still does not meet any criteria for joining the European Union, as it does not have an established democracy, rule of law and a full-fledged market economy.
 According to him, the first chance was lost in early 2005, when Yushchenko was persuaded not to apply, and in 2014, it was much more difficult to do so.

 On 11 February 2021, the European Parliament published a report on Ukraine's success in implementing the Association Agreement with the European Union.
 The document highlights both the main successes of Ukraine on this path, as well as failures or moments that hinder the reform process in the country.
 In general, the European Union is not yet ready to officially talk about the prospects of Ukraine's accession to the ranks of member states, but Ukraine's European perspective is recognized.
 In 2021, Ukraine was preparing to formally apply for EU membership in 2024, in order to join the European Union in the 2030s.

-On 13 September 2023, during her State of the European Union address, President of the European Commission, Ursula von der Leyen stated that the future of Ukraine was "in our Union".
+On 13 September 2023, during her State of the European Union address, President of the European Commission, Ursula von der Leyen, stated that the future of Ukraine was "in our Union".

 On 14 December 2023, the European Council decided to open accession negotiations with Ukraine.
+Hungary long opposed talks starting accession negotiations, did not veto the move.
+Prime Minister Viktor Orban left the room momentarily in what officials described as a pre-agreed and constructive manner, while the other 26 leaders went ahead with the vote.

 On 21 June 2024, the European Union agreed to start membership negotiations with Ukraine.

 In 2025, deputy prime minister for European and Euro-Atlantic integration Olha Stefanishyna announced a roadmap to Ukraine's accession.